Rete in Scrabble and Meaning

 From Proto-Italic *rēti-, of uncertain origin.
 Some theories:

-• From a Proto-Indo-European *h₁reh₁- root, related to rārus, Lithuanian rėtis (sieve), and other roots with the general meaning "bind, twist".
+• From Proto-Indo-European *h₁reh₁- (separate, loose), related to rārus, Lithuanian rėtis (sieve).

 • Alternatively, borrowed from Semitic; compare Hebrew רֶשֶׁת (rešet, net (for fishing and bird-catching)), Ugaritic 𐎗𐎘𐎚 (rṯt, net).